-Have you wondered what all the fuss is about when hearing you should fully empty your breasts while feeding or pumping for your baby?
+Have you wondered what all the fuss is about regarding fully emptying your breasts while feeding or pumping for your baby?
 Interested in learning why sometimes your breast milk looks more transparent and at other times has a creamy appearance?
-Wondering if there is anything you can do to help your baby gain weight faster?

-Some of these answers can be found by understanding the difference between hindmilk and foremilk.
+Some of these answers can be found by understanding the difference between foremilk and hindmilk.

 Hindmilk versus Foremilk

 Foremilk is the milk present in the breast at the beginning of a feed and may be relatively lower in fat than Hindmilk, the milk in the breast toward the end of the feed, which is often (but not always) dramatically higher in fat.